Instance Scan 101

 Example: you develop a custom app or a catalog item; use instance Scan to check for vulnerabilities and best practice violations; test what you developed with ATF.

-Instance Scan elements
+Instance Scan components

 Instance Scan is basically an engine in the platform.

-Elements (Suite & Check)
+Components (Suite & Check)

 Instance Scan looks similar to ATF (test framework).
 You have the most granular object: a check; which in ATF is a test.
-Checks represent a definition of bad practice which is runs against records in your instance.
+Checks represent a definition of bad practice which runs against records in your instance.
 Additionally, you can build or group checks into suites.
 Suites can be hierarchical.
 You have the freedom to define what kind of checks you want to execute at a given moment in time.
 You can also automate these suites as part of your deployment process.

 For example, once you can close an update set you can select when you execute a scan - if it should run on: